babangsund/babangsund.com/src/blog/relay_environment_methods_2.md

 }
 ```

-We use `useLayoutEffect` in order to call the `cleanupFnRef`, when the `useLocalQuery` is eventually removed from the DOM.
+We use `useLayoutEffect` in order to call the `cleanupFnRef`, when the `useLocalQuery` hook is eventually unmounted from the DOM.

 ```javascript{15-20}
 import useDeepCompare from './useDeepCompare';